 Behind the front room with its leather lounges and one of three of the hotel’s open fireplaces is the original door to the bank’s vault, converted into a wine cellar stocked with local wine.

 As history has it the Victorian-Romanesque-styled property was built in Mittagong in 1892 as a branch of the Commercial Banking Company of Sydney with the bank manager and his family living upstairs.
-(The building ended its career as a bank in the 1970s and fell into disrepair).

 Thanks to the hard work and diligence of the Wainbergs, cash has once again been deposited into the bank and the original polished cedar staircase now leads to a number of holidaying guest rooms.